Introduction to Machine Learning: Generative Adversarial Networks (GAN)

 \subsection{Algorithm}

 Using costs in \cref{eq:gan.original.cost}, one must compute

 Such min-max, or saddle-point problem are numerically challenging.
 The following algorithm was proposed in \citet{goodfellow2014generative}, and also includes a stochastic approximation component.
-Indeed, in practice, $E_{\mathrm{true}}$ is only known through the observation of training data, say $x_1, \ldots, x_N$.
-Moreover, $E_\th$ is only accessible through Monte-Carlo simulation, so that both expectations can only be approximated through finite-sample averaging.
+Indeed, in practice, the true distribution is only known through the observation of training data, say $x_1, \ldots, x_N$.
+Moreover, the distribution of $X_\theta$ is only accessible through Monte-Carlo simulation, so that both expectations can only be approximated through finite-sample averaging.